Supinic/supibot/docs/command.md

 You can access each one separately, if needed; but if an unknown or variable amount is present, use the spread operator.
 See examples below.

+#### `this` context
+The function's `this` context is the command instance itself, parsed from how it appears in the database, with two notable changes:
+- `{Object} this.data` By default, an empty object where the command can store any sort of session data, such as caches.
+On reload, this data will always be lost.
+- `{Object} this.staticData` is the result of parsing the database's `Static_Data`.
+This object is frozen (`Object.freeze`) and thus cannot be modified at all.
+Usually used for constant data tied only to the given command, so that they don't have to be stored elsewhere, without any links.

+#### Return value
 Each command must return something to signify its success or failure.
 This value is then processed by `Command.checkAndExecute`, and then used in a platform controller.